Yellowlove42/wishcode-workspace/mcp/README.md

 ## Purpose

-Shifting the Balance of Power
+Shifting the Balance of Power.

 The Wishcode MCP layer establishes standardized connectivity between compatible AI agents and external systems, tools, and data sources.